 - Just because you’re the receiver doesn’t mean you can’t feel a sense of control.
 Especially if the communication between you and your partner is top notch, you can feel a great sense of control with anal sex.

-- Prepare for the fact that it is going to be messy.
+- Prepare for the fact that it might get messy.
 Some people choose dark sheets to hide the stains, while others lay towels down on the bed before they get started.

-- Accept the fact that it will hurt a little in the beginning, but this goes away over time, especially if you practice anal sex in a safe and proper manner.
+- Accept the fact that it might hurt a little in the beginning, but this goes away over time, especially if you practice anal sex in a safe and proper manner.

-Anal sex is like vaginal sex in a lot of ways, in that the female in particular may take a while to be fully ready.
-Taking your time and following all of the rules definitely helps, and if you start with a familiar position that you know will help you relax, it can be a great start.
+- Anal sex is like vaginal sex in a lot of ways, in that the female in particular may take a while to be fully ready.
+Taking your time and following all of our advice definitely helps, and if you start with a familiar position that you know will help you relax, it can be a great start.
 Also remember to breathe properly the entire time, because if you don’t, you will tense up and make the sex more painful.